negli24/RepData_PeerAssessment1/PA1_template.md

 ```

 ![plot of chunk unnamed-chunk-5](./PA1_template_files/figure-html/unnamed-chunk-5.png)

-The maximum value of steps is found at the following interval :
+The maximum value of steps is found at the interval 835:

 ```r
 index<-which.is.max(aggdata$steps)